March, 2018 Group – Westchester, NY

 All phases of the group’s work are informed by a psychodynamic perspective and by the conscious and explicitly articulated awareness that we live in a culture that encourages women to live in disharmony with their bodies and that, for most, an embodied life requires an active choice to resist cultural norms.

-Refund Policy: 2 weeks prior to the workshop: 100% refund.
+Refund Policy: Up to 1 week prior to the workshop: 100% refund.
 1 week prior to the event: 50% refund.

 For more information, contact Groups Coordinator Joanne Messina, LCSW: email@example.com